albenoit/BachelorDIM-Lectures-Algorithms-2020/README.md

 Evaluation will consist in continuous control and a mid term test.

-Evaluation will take into account your code quality and assignements coverage but also github pull request and commits naming conventions and code comments.
+Evaluation will take into account your code quality and assignements coverage but also github pull request and commits naming conventions and code comments...

+Prefer better quality code, ready to be shared and enhanced by others, instead of too rapidly written code, unreadable, un-commented that people will throw to trash and completely rewrite !